API Reference¶

 Bases: object

-Target population proportions for binary features.
+Target population margins for binary and continuous features.

 Parameters: